 Immunovaccine relies on equity financing and non-dilutive private and public partnerships to fund its development programs.
 Applying this strategy, the Corporation has obtained more than \$15 million in government funding, including interest-free loans and government grants, from both the Province of Nova Scotia and from the federal government through the Atlantic Canada Opportunities Agency ("ACOA").
-The Corporation has raised over \$43 million in equity through prospectus offerings, private placement offerings and the exercise of stock options and warrants.
+The Corporation has raised more than \$55 million in equity through prospectus offerings, private placement offerings and the exercise of stock options and warrants.
+Most recently, the Corporation completed a bought deal private placement for \$8 million on June 8, 2016.

 In addition to using its own resources to develop its products through clinical trials, the Corporation is also involved in various collaborations and licensing deals to accelerate the development of its DepoVaxTM platform and immuno-oncology products.
-The Corporation announced a collaboration with Incyte, to evaluate the combination of the Corporation's lead cancer vaccine, DPX-Survivac, with their IDO1 inhibitor epacadostat in a co-funded Phase 1b clinical trial in ovarian cancer patients.
+The Corporation is conducting a collaboration with Incyte, to evaluate the combination of the Corporation's lead cancer immunotherapy, DPX-Survivac, with their IDO1 inhibitor epacadostat in a co-funded Phase 1b clinical trial in ovarian cancer patients.
 Results from this study may lead to an expansion of the clinical collaboration to investigate other cancers.
-The Corporation is also in discussions with potential large pharmaceutical partners and the Canadian Cancer Trials Group to test DPX-Survivac in combination with other immunotherapies in clinical trials, DPX-Survivac will also be tested in an investigator-initiated Phase 2 study in glioblastoma patients at the University of Rome, Italy, once regulatory clearance is received.
+The Corporation is also in discussions with large pharmaceutical partners to potentially test DPX-Survivac in combination with other immunotherapies in clinical trials.

-Other programs include: a clinical research collaboration with the Canadian Centre for Vaccinology ("CCfV") for a Phase 1 clinical trial funded by the Canadian Institutes of Health Research ("CIHR") of an RSV vaccine; and a collaboration with the Dana Farber Cancer Institute for producing a DepoVaxTM-based vaccine for Human Papilloma virus ("HPV") related cancers funded by the Stand Up to Cancer-Farrah Fawcett Foundation.
+Other programs include: a clinical research collaboration with the Canadian Centre for Vaccinology ("CCfV") for a Phase 1 clinical trial funded by the Canadian Institutes of Health Research ("CIHR") of an RSV vaccine; a collaboration with the Dana Farber Cancer Institute funded by Stand Up 2 Cancer-Farrah Fawcett Foundation for producing a DepoVaxTM-based vaccine for Human Papilloma virus ("HPV") related cancers; and a collaboration with

+UConn Health on a pre-clinical study to evaluate the immunologic and anti-tumor activity of patient-specific neoepitopes.
 The underlying goal of these types of partnerships is to produce pre-clinical and clinical data that will lead to licensing agreements, either to allow the use of the Corporation's DepoVaxTM platform by others or provide access to specific pipeline product candidates.